Is the therapy guaranteed to work?

 How young a child can you work with?

-I work a lot with teenagers down to about fifteen years old.
+I work with teenagers down to about fifteen years old.
 All clients under eighteen must have a parent or guardian accompany them, who must also sign a consent form on the first session.

 I have another question which is not covered in the above list.